 - Work to frame the questions in the best context the other party can understand.
 Use analogies to relate the question to something the other party is most familiar with.

 - Approach the questioning with a positive attitude.
 Avoid negativity or having the questioning seem like an interrogation.

-- Setup the right timing for the questioning when both parties (preferably the other party) is in the right frame of mind.
+- Setup the right timing for the questioning when both parties are in the right frame of mind.
+At a minimum make sure the other party is in the right frame of mind.

 - Ask questions to the right level of detail starting with the bigger picture issues and working to an appropriate level of granularity.
 (Levels of Value Stream)